Nevada reported 556 new cases of COVID-19 and a record 38 deaths on Thursday, as the death toll in Clark County surpassed 1,000.

 How is coronavirus impacting Nevada?
 The Review-Journal is charting the state’s coronavirus cases, recoveries and deaths and you’ll find the latest data from the state and your county.

 Public agencies have refused to identify most people who died of COVID-19 in Nevada.
 The Review-Journal continues to memorialize lives lost — you can help us.

-Nevada on Tuesday reported 398 new coronavirus cases and 21 additional deaths, according to the Department of Health and Human Services.
+Nevada on Tuesday reported 1,361 new coronavirus cases and 35 deaths over the preceding day.

 While hundreds of beds remain open in Nevada, some hospitals have felt more strain in the recent COVID-19 wave.
 See which ones are close to being full.

 With a high volume of new cases, the Southern Nevada Health District prioritizes those involving school-age children.

 A new policy took effect Monday that requires COVID-19 vaccination as a condition of employment for all new hires, Resorts World said in a statement.